RiaSarkar162/Test-Case/README.md

 # Test case for Daraz website and application.

-### Test case writing for Happihub website and Happihub Aplication.
+### Test case writing for Daraz website and Daraz Aplication.

 #### For website: